gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 2. What Needs Improvement / Is Left to Build

+- **API Structure Reorganization**:
+  - Move `app/api/web.py` into a dedicated web folder (`app/api/web/`)
+  - Split web.py into smaller, focused modules based on functionality (chart generation, location search, download operations)
+  - Update imports and ensure all tests continue to pass
+  - This reorganization will improve code organization and maintainability

-- **Chart Data Persistence**:
+- **Chart Data Persistence with SQLite**:
-  - Implement a more robust solution for chart data persistence beyond the in-memory cache
-  - Consider using a database for storing chart data and user preferences
+  - Implement SQLite database for storing chart data and user preferences
+  - Create appropriate database models and migration scripts using SQLAlchemy
   - Add expiration times for generated charts
+  - Implement database connection pooling and proper error handling
+  - Create a data access layer with repository pattern for chart data

 - **UI Improvements**:
   - Add more interactive elements using Bootstrap's components
   - Enhance form validation with clearer error messages
   - Add tooltips for chart options and configurations

-- **API Structure Reorganization**:
-  - Move `app/api/web.py` into a dedicated web folder (`app/api/web/`)
-  - Split web.py into smaller, focused modules based on functionality (chart generation, location search, download operations)
-  - Update imports and ensure all tests continue to pass
-  - This reorganization will further improve code organization and maintainability

 - **HTMX Extensions**:
   - Implement more sophisticated HTMX patterns for complex interactions